What's Happening Behind Your Stucco?

 Inspection with moisture testing and infrared analysis

 Visual inspection coupled with moisture survey provides a good indication of water damage to perimeter wall sheathing framing and windows.
 Visual inspection and infrared analysis evaluates subtle signs of water damage, including the appearance of the stucco itself as well as visible characteristics of flashing, grading and stucco installation.
-Infrared analysis offers a non destructive means for assessing the entire building envelope.
+The infrared analysis offers a non-destructive means for assessing the entire building envelope.
 Moisture surveys are then performed using electronic meters that probe interior or exterior surfaces of wall sheathing.
-Visual inspection with moisture survey is the most common approach to stucco inspection.
-Still when water damage is confirmed, the precise mechanisms for intrusion must be determined by more invasive procedures.
+Visual inspection with a moisture survey is the most common approach to stucco inspection.
+Still, when water damage is confirmed, the precise mechanisms for intrusion must be determined by more invasive procedures.

 Improper Installation of Windows

-The improper installation of windows is the most common cause of water leakage into stucco.
-The installation of window flashings correctly integrated with the water resistive barrier is critical for the prevention of water intrusion into the wall assembly.
+The improper installation of windows is the most common cause of water leakage into the stucco.
+The installation of window flashings correctly integrated with the water-resistive barrier is critical for the prevention of water intrusion into the wall assembly.

 The Builder Says to Caulk the Windows

 Many times it is suggested that water leakage at windows and flashings is the fault of the homeowner.
 It is suggested that the windows must be caulked regularly to prevent water infiltration.
-Unfortunately caulking is a "band aid" approach to repairs.
+Unfortunately, caulking is a "band-aid" approach to repairs.
 The problem often is the improper installation of windows.
-Caulking may temporarily stop visible problems but in reality water may become trapped in the wall assembly.
-All caulking fails over time and it is unrealistic to expect a homeowner to have to annually caulk to prevent rot an mold from occurring due to other defects such as improper flashings.
+Caulking may temporarily stop visible problems but in reality, water may become trapped in the wall assembly.
+All caulking fails over time and it is unrealistic to expect a homeowner to have to annually caulk to prevent rot and mold from occurring due to other defects such as improper flashings.

 Is it a Stucco Problem?

-Increasing awareness of water-damaged stucco buildings has lead many to assume that stucco is an inferior cladding system, which is not the case.
-Damages within stucco and other cladding systems are often the result of other construction deficiencies such as window installation, window failure, grading and flashing details.
+Increasing awareness of water-damaged stucco buildings has led many to assume that stucco is an inferior cladding system, which is not the case.
+Damages within the stucco and other cladding systems are often the results of other construction deficiencies such as window installation, window failure, grading and flashing details.
 While an inferior stucco system can certainly exacerbate the problem, it is only one of the several issues to consider when evaluating construction defects and water intrusion.